syncfusion-content/winui-docs/winui/DataGrid/Helpers.md

 ## IndexResolver

-SfDataGrid has [GridIndexResolver](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.GridIndexResolver.html) static class present in [Syncfusion.UI.Xaml.DataGrid](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.html) namespace that has some extension methods used to Resolve from row or column index to record or visible column index and `vice versa`.
+SfDataGrid has [GridIndexResolver](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.GridIndexResolver.html) static class present in [Syncfusion.UI.Xaml.DataGrid](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.html) namespace that has some extension methods used to resolve from row or column index to record or visible column index and `vice versa`.

 ## Example: You can find the record index from row index using ResolveToRecordIndex method.